Fucheng-Zhong/GGL-UNet/Readme.md

 - color_images.fits : the mock KiDS images.
 - results/kids_lens.fits : the KiDS lens candidates.
-- GGL_UNet_diffusion_model : pre-trained model, the weight file is missing due to the limited storage of Github (>20MB).
-You can find it in: to be uploaded soon...
+- GGL_UNet_diffusion_model : pre-trained model, the model weights file.

 ## If you used the code here, please cite our paper Zhong et al. 2024.